 Based on the Lord’s Prayer, Jesus gives us a template for prayer.
-While memorizing and praying the Lord’s Prayer word for work can be fine, the truth is after you said it so many times, it gets harder and harder to mean every word, because it becomes merely a ritual.
+While memorizing and praying the Lord’s Prayer word for word can be fine, the truth is after you said it so many times, it gets harder and harder to mean every word, because it becomes merely a ritual.
 Often I found myself repeating over and over verses as I continued to pray it, realizing that I wasn’t focusing on the meaning of the words because it has become such repetition.

 God does not want us to meaninglessly recite a verse without meaning every single word from the heart.
-What is when you spoke to your friends you just said the same phrase every time you saw them?
+What if when you spoke to your friends you just said the same phrase every time you saw them?
 It wouldn’t mean anything, and certainly would not help you grow in your relationship with your friend by just reciting a few phrases.